Amitgm/text-summarization/README.md

 The first stage involves collecting and preparing the raw data required for training and fine-tuning the model.

+#### Data Preprocessing

+Raw data is cleaned, transformed, and prepared for training the model.

+- Text Cleaning: Remove unnecessary characters, stopwords, and special symbols.

+- Tokenization: Split the text into tokens (words or subwords) for model input.

+- Dataset Splitting: Divide the data into training, validation, and test sets (e.g., 80% training, 10% validation, 10% testing).

+####  Model Training

+- Model Selection: Choose the google/pegasus-cnn_dailymail model, a pre-trained Seq2Seq model optimized for summarization tasks.

+- Fine-Tuning: Fine-tune the model on the preprocessed dataset to adapt it to the specific summarization task.

+- Hyperparameter Tuning: Experiment with hyperparameters (e.g., learning rate, batch size, epochs) to optimize model performance.

+#### Model Evaluation

+- The trained model is evaluated to ensure it meets the desired performance metrics.

 ## Features

 - State-of-the-Art Model: Utilizes the google/pegasus-cnn_dailymail model, a pre-trained Seq2Seq model fine-tuned for summarization tasks.